hlascelles/karina_personal_website/_posts/travel/2020-12-15-canary-islands.md

 <h4>3.
 Other stuff</h4>
 <ul>
-  <li>Stargazing in La Palma with an astronomer and an amature telescope.</li>
+  <li>Stargazing in La Palma with an astronomer and an amature telescope.
+Especially if you happen to be in La Palma during Perseid or Geminid meteor showers in mid August and mid December respectively.
+(Not free.)</li>
   <li>Walks from Roque de los Muchachos to see different telescopes, including MAGIC (a system of two Imaging Atmospheric Cherenkov telescopes).</li>
   <li>Salinas de Fuencaliente - traditional salt works in La Palma.</li>
 </ul>